Alek Thomas Preview, Player Props: Diamondbacks vs. Orioles

-Alek Thomas and his .361 on-base percentage over his past 10 games (77 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Baltimore Orioles and Kyle Bradish on September 2 at 8:10 PM ET.
+Alek Thomas -- with a slugging percentage of .219 in his past 10 games (including no home runs) -- will be in action for the Arizona Diamondbacks against the Baltimore Orioles, with Jack Flaherty on the hill, on September 3 at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Orioles.
+In his previous game, he went 1-for-4 with an RBI against the Orioles.

 Alek Thomas Game Info & Props vs. the Orioles